"You get what you pay for."

 Finally, keep your remodeling budget in mind throughout the process as well.
 “If the budget is off, consider saving until [the renovation is] necessary.
 You’ll want the project done correctly and to your needs the first time around without cutting corners or giving up on non-negotiables,” explains Odell.

 Remember to ask your hired contractor if they handle and manage waste removal or if you’ll need to order a residential dumpster for the debris.
 This may add to your project budget, so it’s important to ask about this upfront.

 Feeling inspired to start planning your next project?
-Read our list of interior design trends for 2018.
+Read our guide to create a home remodeling plan.